 Fabrics I Love to Stitch

-I'm often asked what kind of fabric I prefer for stitching.
-Truth is, I'll stitch on anything that looks good to me.
-And, I'm not a textiles expert: I can't go into detail about various weaves and their respective weft and warp.
+I'm often asked what kind of fabric I prefer to embroider.
+Truth is, I'll stitch on anything that looks good to me and won't put up a fight.
+I'm not a textiles expert: I can't go into detail about various weaves and their respective weft and warp.
 And, I don't sew.
 I just like to embroider.
 (Kinda like saying I don't want to bake a cake: I just want to frost it.)
 What I stitch on is largely by personal fancy and experimentation.
 That it be enjoyable to stitch is my main goal.
 The last thing I want to do is feel snag and wrangle with every needle pull.

 Here is a very quick 'n dirty guide to my favorite (and not-so-favorite) surfaces to stitch!